AFRAIST/redes22-23/README.txt

 variable to enable the macro and remove the flag to keep it disabled.
 The project ships with the macro enabled and picks the words sequentially to avoid non-determinism.

+Both peers will create subprocesses using fork.
+The memory that is not touched on child processes will not be free'd because the operating system automatically cleans up, but the parent does free its own virtual addresses.